yusanshui/blog/kubernetes/storage/rook.ceph.md

    * for monitors

      + ```shell
-       for WORKER in "kind-worker" "kind-worker2" "kind-worker3"
+       for WORKER in "kind-worker" "kind-worker2" "kind-control-plane"
        do
            docker exec -it $WORKER bash -c '\
                set -x && HOSTNAME=$(hostname) \